mosaicdao/mosaic-pm/specification-discussions/20200113-mosaic-subgraph.md

 ## Overview

-The Graph Service will be responsible to sync the mainnet and save the required event data for the contracts(Core and the Consensus) to the PostgreSQL.
-The validator will be able to retrieve all the relevant data through GraphQL queries.
+The Graph Service will be responsible to extract (event) data for the origin chain or a metachain into a PostgreSQL.
+The validator will be able to subscribe and make GraphQL queries to compose a local view of origin and a set of metachains, needed to operate.

+`Mosaic-origin-subgraph` repository can contain the subgraph for the subgraph on Ethereum (mainnet) and Goerli (Hadapsar testnet).

+`Mosaic-metachain-subgraph` repository can contain the (templated) subgraph for any metachain.

-## User Stories
+## User Stories for Mosaic-origin-subgraph
+(Gen1-BFT)
+- as a validator, I want to access (event) data from
+    - Axiom
+    - Consensus
+    - Reputation
+    - Cores
+    - Committees
+    - Anchors
+    - ConsensusGateways
+    - MOST

 - As the graph I expect
   - The contract addresses of
     - Axiom